Modern commanding overview

 Main grid.
 This command bar is displayed when using the left-hand navigation of an app to view a full page list of records in this table.

-![Command bar on main grid](media/commanddesigner-home-grid-locatioaccount record select the Related tab then select a related table like contacts.
+Associated view.
+This command bar is displayed on the form of a parent table when viewing related data in this table.
+For example, from the main form of an account record select the Related tab then select a related table like contacts.

 Quick actions.
 Quick actions are associated with the main grid location.
 To add or edit commands for both quick actions and main grid locations, select the desired table from within modern app designer, then edit the command bar and choose the main grid location.
 The first five commands, determined by order, will also be shown as quick actions when playing the app.